gaearon/react-hot-loader/README.md

 [`react-stand-in`](https://github.com/gaearon/react-hot-loader/tree/next/packages/react-stand-in)
 for more details.

-### Decorators

-Some decorators may not work, as long they can alter the base class in a unexpected way.
-Please report.

 ## Troubleshooting

 If it doesn't work, in 99% cases it's a configuration issue.
 A missing option, a